A somewhat geeky dev blog

 On the second screenshot below you will se how 2880 x 1800 is scaled down (and still blurred down) to 1920 x 1200 if you change your mac display settings to the highest scaled resolution.
 This solution makes your windows look a tiny little bit better but it also makes your mac apps look less sharp (because they are now scaled too!
 Remember, you are no longer running in “Best for Retina display” mode!)

-a52 ac3 apache apache2 apple b2evolution bluetooth codec debian design development «disk space» displays flash hardware howto ios ipod itunes links linux «log files» mac «mac mini» «mac os x» mouse mysql noise «os x» osx pc performance php quote redirections review sata seo smtp software sound ssd surround terminal tip tools upgrade video windows www
+a52 ac3 apache apache2 apple b2evolution bluetooth codec debian design development «disk space» displays flash hardware howto ios ipod itunes links linux «log files» mac «mac mini» «mac os x» mouse mysql noise «os x» osx pc performance php quote redirections review sata seo shell software sound ssd surround technologies terminal tls tools upgrade windows www